excellentwork/Fantastic_4_Project_3/README.md

 Primary models are used in this project:
 1. **CNN Model**: Built using TensorFlow and Keras, this model includes layers for convolution, max pooling, and dense connections, along with dropout for regularization.
-2. Augmentation of this CNN model and teh Confusion Matrix.
+2. Augmentation of this CNN model and the Confusion Matrix.

 ## Project Details